 In the Water

 Obtain state permits when you’re thinking of modifying your shore is a good idea because permit requirements generally are written to protect water quality.
-Determine the best method to control invasive plants by contacting the chair of our Invasive Aquatic Plant Committee, Bill Witler, at 231-334-7645.
+Determine the best method to control invasive plants by contacting the chair of our Invasive Aquatic Plant Committee, Bill Meserve, at 231-334-7645.

 Don’t feed the waterfowl on your shoreline and you’ll keep ducks, geese, and swans from gathering in concentrated groups where they will defecate, introducing harmful E. coli bacteria and excessive nutrients to the water.